angelalonso/robot/README.md

   - When I had something working, I also realized compiling it on the Raspberry would be too heavy, so I started introducing cross-compilation.
   - Then I tried to introduce libraries on Rust that would be called from C++.
 I never got it to work using ROS's cmakelists

-So my next approach will be to try and design again a full-Rust version that tries to mimc ROS2's architecture principles (e.g.: nodes, actions, messages...), with the hope that one day there will be a full-on ROS2-Rust library that I can easily migrate to.
+So my next approach is a redesign, again based off a full-Rust version that tries to mimc ROS2's architecture principles (e.g.: nodes, actions, messages...), with the hope that one day there will be a full-on ROS2-Rust library that I can easily migrate to.

-I will need to make the following work to consider this approach "usable":
+I need to make the following work to consider this approach "usable":
 - DONE - Create a 'Node' that lives until a CTRL-C is received
 - Make that Node work like an action server
 - DONE - Create a second Node that works like an action client